annapoorna-a-k/annapoorna-a-k/README.md

 # 👋🏾 Hey, I'm Annapoorna!
-A B.Tech student in Computer Science with Artificial Intelligence at Amrita Vishwa Vidyapeetham, Amrithapuri campus, Kollam.
+A B.Tech student in Computer Science with Artificial Intelligence at Amrita Vishwa Vidyapeetham, Amrithapuri campus.

 <hr>